Resetting the Optimizer in Deep RL: An Empirical Study: Experiments

-Observe that with $K=1000$, resetting the Adam optimizer under the Rainbow agent results in a significantly better performance on most of the 12 randomly-chosen games.
-This is because the contamination effect is no longer present when resetting.
-In contrast, when resetting is not performed, the agent in a sense wastes the first couple steps of the optimization at each iteration on unlearning the internal parameters accumulated from the previous iterations.
-With resetting, however, the agent actually works even better with small $K$ because fewer number of steps are needed to reasonably solve each iteration.

-We now repeat this experiment for multiple other values of $K$, so taken together we use the value of $K$ from the list $[1, 500, 1000, 2000, 4000, 6000, 8000]$ to get a more comprehensive understanding of the effect of $K$ on the performance of each case.
-Moreover, akin to the standard practice in the literature~\citep{wang2016dueling}, rather than looking at individual learning curves per game, we look at the human-normalized performance of the agents on all games, namely: $ \frac{\textrm{Score}_{\textrm{Agent}} - \textrm{Score}_{\textrm{Random}} }{ \textrm{Score}_{\textrm{Human}}- \textrm{Score}_{\textrm{Random}} } . $ To compare the performance of the two agents across all 12 games, we compute the median of this number across the games and present these results for each value of $K$ in Figure~\ref{fig:3}.
+We now repeat this experiment for multiple other values of $K$.
+Moreover, akin to the standard practice in the literature~\citep{wang2016dueling}, rather than looking at individual learning curves per game, hereafter we look at the human-normalized performance of the agents on all games, namely: $ \frac{\textrm{Score}_{\textrm{Agent}} - \textrm{Score}_{\textrm{Random}} }{ \textrm{Score}_{\textrm{Human}}- \textrm{Score}_{\textrm{Random}} } . $ To compare the performance of the two agents across all 12 games, we compute the median of this number across the games and present these results for each value of $K$ in Figure~\ref{fig:3}.

-From Figure~\ref{fig:3} we can see very clearly that Rainbow with resetting is dominating Rainbow without resetting for all values of $K$ but $K=1$.
-Notice that in the extreme case of $K=1$ the Adam optimizer is in effect not accumulating any internal parameters because we reset at each step.
-Therefore, in essence, when $K=1$ the update would be more akin to vanilla gradient descent and thus not effective at all.
-However, with larger values of $K$, it is clearly better to reset the optimizer at each iteration.
+From Figure~\ref{fig:3} we can see very clearly that Rainbow with resetting is dominating the original Rainbow agent for all values of $K$ but $K=1$.
+Notice that in the extreme case of $K=1$ the Adam optimizer is in effect not accumulating any internal parameters because we reset after each step.
+Therefore, in essence, when $K=1$ the update would be more akin to using the RProp optimizer~\cite{rprop}, which is not effective in our setting.
 Another interesting trend is that in fact when we reset the optimizer, smaller values of $K$ than the default $8000$ become the most competitive.
 This is in contrast to Rainbow without reset where the value of $K$ does not influence the final performance.

-We further distill the performance of each combination of with or without resetting and value of $K$ by computing the area under the curve in plots illustrated in Figure~\ref{fig:3}.
-We present this result in Figure~\ref{fig:4}.

-We clearly see that resetting can better harness the power of Adam and we also see that an inverted-U shape manifests itself with the best performance achieved for intermediate values of $K$.
-In the case of no-resetting notice that performance is basically flat as a function of $K$.
+This is because resetting removes the initial bias in the moment estimates that would otherwise be present when no resetting is performed.
+The resetting agent does not have to first ``unlearn'' this bias, and thus can reasonably solve each iteration with a smaller $K$ and move to the next iteration faster having accurately solved the previous iteration.